-- (i) First, Role Shift doesn't just occur in attitude reports (= 'Attitude Role Shift'), but it can also be used in action reports, especially to display in a particularly vivid fashion some parts of the action through iconic means (= 'Action Role Shift').
+First, Role Shift doesn't just occur in attitude reports (= 'Attitude Role Shift'), but it can also be used in action reports, especially to display in a particularly vivid fashion some parts of the action through iconic means (= 'Action Role Shift').
 Attitude Role Shift can target an entire clause, as well as any indexicals within it (optionally or obligatorily depending on the language).
-By contrast, Action Role Shift is more constrained; depending on the author, in ASL it is believed to just target verbs (Davidson to appear), or possibly larger constituents, but if so only ones that contain no indexicals or 1st person agreement markers (Schlenker, to appear).
-Be that as it may, any context-shifting analysis of Role Shift must be extended in non-trivial ways to account for Action Role Shift (see Schlenker, to appear, 2015 a proposal). - (ii) The literature suggests that Catalan and German Sign Language Role Shift (LSC and DGS), which allows for Mixing of Perspectives (as in (35)), cannot be analyzed as simple instances of quotation.
+By contrast, Action Role Shift is more constrained; depending on the author, in ASL it is believed to just target verbs (Davidson, to appear), or possibly larger constituents, but if so only ones that contain no indexicals or first person agreement markers (Schlenker, to appear).
+Be that as it may, any context-shifting analysis of Role Shift must be extended in non-trivial ways to account for Action Role Shift (for a proposal, see Schlenker, to appear, 2015).

+Second, the literature suggests that Catalan and German Sign Language Role Shift (LSC and DGS), which allows for Mixing of Perspectives (as in (35)), cannot be analyzed as simple instances of quotation.
 But the facts are far less clear in American and French Sign Language (ASL and LSF), precisely because in those languages all indexicals that have been tested are obligatorily shifted under Role Shift, which makes it possible to envisage a quotational analysis.
-In spoken languages, the standard strategy to disprove a quotational analysis of a clause under say is to establish a grammatical dependency between the embedded clause and the matrix clause with the assumption that 'grammatical dependencies do not cross quotation marks' (presumably because quoted material is mentioned, not used).
-Thus quotation is possible in (42)b and (43)b but not in (42)a and (43)a because in the latter two cases a grammatical dependency exists between the embedded clause and the matrix clause, involving a moved interrogative expression ('wh-extraction') in (42)a and a dependency between a Negative Polarity Item (NPI) and its negative licenser in (43)b. - (42) a.
-What did John say: 'I understand '? b.
-John said: 'I understand chemistry'. - (43) a.
-John didn't say: 'I understand any chemistry'.b.
-John didn't say: 'I understand chemistry'.
+In spoken languages, the standard strategy to disprove a quotational analysis of a clause under say is to establish a grammatical dependency between the embedded clause and the matrix clause - with the assumption that 'grammatical dependencies do not cross quotation marks' (presumably because quoted material is mentioned, not used).
+Thus quotation is possible in (42)b and (43)b but not in (42)a and (43)a because in the latter two cases a grammatical dependency exists between the embedded clause and the matrix clause

+(42) a. \What did John say: 'I understand \'?b.
+John said: 'I understand chemistry'.